 Medical emergency response systems is a key innovation area in Internet of Things

 Personal emergency response systems (PERS), also known as medical emergency response systems, allow a user to summon medical assistance in an emergency at the press of a button.
-PERS has three parts, a tiny radio transmitter, a console that connects to the phone, and an emergency response centre that monitors calls.
+PERS has three parts, a tiny radio transmitter, a console that connects to the phone, and an emergency response center that monitors calls.
 Transmitters are small, battery-powered devices that can be worn around the neck, on a wristband, on a belt, or can be placed in a pocket.
 In case of assistance, clicking a button on the transmitter sends a signal to the console.
 The console contacts one or more emergency phone numbers automatically.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
-According to GlobalData, there are 60+ companies, spanning technology vendors, established medical devices companies, and up-and-coming start-ups engaged in the development and application of medical emergency response systems.
+According to GlobalData, there are 170+ companies, spanning technology vendors, established medical devices companies, and up-and-coming start-ups engaged in the development and application of medical emergency response systems.

 Key players in medical emergency response systems – a disruptive innovation in the medical devices industry

-‘Application diversity’ measures the number of different applications identified for each relevant patent and broadly splits companies into either ‘niche’ or ‘diversified’ innovators.
+‘Application diversity’ measures the number of applications identified for each patent.
+It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

-‘Geographic reach’ refers to the number of different countries each relevant patent is registered in and reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.
+‘Geographic reach’ refers to the number of countries each patent is registered in.
+It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.

 Patent volumes related to medical emergency response systems

 |Company||Total patents (2010 - 2022)||Premium intelligence on the world's largest companies|